BIDS/repro-case-studies/case-studies/arokem.md

 reasonable effort would be required to generate the evidence (numbers and visuals) used to support a scientific finding.

-Ideally, a small number of commands at a shell prompt would suffice, but in some complex cases, more work could be required.
+Ideally, a small number of commands at the command line would suffice, but in some complex cases, more work could be required.
 A reasonable amount of effort required might be rather extensive, when large amounts of data storage, or large amounts of computation are needed.